MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/live-setup-ide-nav.md

 ---
-title: Setting up an IDE
+title: Supported IDEs
 description: Setting up an IDE to use the Xbox Live SDK, for your target platforms.
-kindex: Setting up an IDE
+kindex: Supported IDEs
 ms.topic: navigation
 layout: LandingPage
 ms.localizationpriority: high